MERIDAIN-Lab/ONT_NCBI_contamination/README.md

-# Oxford Nanopore Adapter Contamination Pipeline
+# Oxford Nanopore Adapters and Barcodes Contamination Pipeline

 This repository accompanies the manuscript characterising Oxford Nanopore Technologies (ONT) adapter contamination in GenBank records.
-It provides the reference FASTA sequences, intermediate annotation artefacts, and the final BLASTn summary tables used in the study, together with the exact analysis script that reproduces the manuscript results.
+It provides the reference FASTA sequences, intermediate annotation artifacts, and the final BLASTn summary tables used in the study, together with the exact analysis script that reproduces the manuscript results.

 All database queries for the published analysis were completed on 23 September 2025.